Towards Adversarial Evaluations for Inexact Machine Unlearning: Additional Analysis

 \subsection{Against Isolation Strategies}

+Examples include removing noisy labels \cite{northcutt2021confident, northcutt2021pervasive}, deleting poisoned samples \cite{Wang2019Cleanse, jagielski2018manipulating, li2020backdoor}, deleting data that induces harmful biases \cite{prabhu2020large, fabbrizzi2021surveybias}, and organizations requiring deletion of user data older than some retention period.
+Even in the context of privacy, a single user might \emph{own} multiple samples in the dataset.
+In biometrics like face recognition \cite{turk1991eigenfaces}, one user may form an entire class \cite{baumhauer2020filtration}.
+Moreover, user deletion requests may occur in bursts after certain \emph{events of interest}, such as revelations of privacy leakages by an organization \cite{acquisti2006breach}.
+Lastly, batching online deletion requests requires less invocations of the unlearning procedure, boosting resource efficiency.

-Isolation-based strategies change the training process by creating an ensemble~\cite{Schelter2020AmnesiaM, bourtoule2020machine, graves2020amnesiac, he2021deepobliviate}, each of whose models is trained on different subsets of the dataset.
-This ensures architecturally \cite{bourtoule2020machine, Aldaghri_2021, Schelter2020AmnesiaM} or temporally \cite{he2021deepobliviate, bourtoule2020machine} isolating the influence of any sample to a limited part of training, requiring retraining for only the affected parts.
+A popular approach for unlearning is data-influence isolation, where each sample is made to contribute only to a small part of the training procedure or model.
+Unlearning such as retraining from scratch only the part affected by the deletion set erases the influence of the deletion set more efficiently.
+Isolation-based strategies change the training process by creating an ensemble~\cite{ijcai2022arcane, Schelter2020AmnesiaM, bourtoule2020machine, graves2020amnesiac, he2021deepobliviate}, each of whose models is trained on different subsets of the dataset.
+This ensures architecturally \cite{bourtoule2020machine, Aldaghri_2021, Schelter2020AmnesiaM, ijcai2022arcane} or temporally \cite{he2021deepobliviate, bourtoule2020machine} isolating the influence of any sample to a limited part of training, requiring retraining for only the affected parts.
 Isolation has been used across techniques like Linear Classification \cite{Aldaghri_2021}, Random Forest \cite{Schelter2021Hedgecut, brophy2021forests}, KNN \cite{COOMANS1982KNN}, SVM \cite{Cauwenberghs2003SVM, tsai2014linear} and DNN \cite{graves2020amnesiac, bourtoule2020machine, he2021deepobliviate} by utilizing or creating a sparse influence graph \cite{Schelter2020AmnesiaM}.
 Data-influence isolation often comes at the cost of utility as each portion becomes a weaker learner \cite{Banko2001Large}, especially in deep networks \cite{shorten2019survey}.
 To overcome the dropping utility, the training and unlearning time may need to be increased, reducing resource efficiency.

+Figure~\ref{fig:isoeff} demonstrates that the computation costs of isolation-based strategies scale poorly as the deletion set size increases.
+Note that even on a practical deletion set size like 500, existing isolation based approaches (which create much less than 250 isolated portions) require almost full retraining costs on expectation.
+Let $P$ be the number of parts obtained with the isolation strategy.
+We assume the best-case scenario where each sample only influences one part.
+We make the simplifying assumption that the samples are uniformly distributed across parts, and the probability of a removed sample belonging to any particular portion remains constant ($\frac{1}{P}$).
+Let $Y$ be the number of affected parts.
+The probability part $i$ is affected by atleast one sample in $S_f$ is $1 - (1 - \frac{1}{P})^{|S_f|}$.
+Thus by the linearity of expectation: $\mathop{\mathbb{E}}[Y] = P\left(1 - \left(1 - \frac{1}{P}\right)^{|S_f|}\right)$.